mouseless/json-concepts/spec/05-arrays/03-object-arrays.md

 }
 ```

+> TBD - what happens when it has a concept with same name? probably it will
+> become an invalid concepts definition

 ## Concepts Under Object Arrays

 > TBD should below definition, restrict each item to be the same, or should they